Magnetosphere: Earth's magnetosphere

 Over Earth's equator, the magnetic field lines become almost horizontal, then return to reconnect at high latitudes.
 However, at high altitudes, the magnetic field is significantly distorted by the solar wind and its solar magnetic field.
 On the dayside of Earth, the magnetic field is significantly compressed by the solar wind to a distance of approximately 65000 km.
 Earth's bow shock is about 17 km thick and located about 90000 km from Earth.
-The magnetopause exists at a distance of several hundred kilometers above Earth's surface.
+The dayside magnetopause exists at a distance of about 30,000–60,000 kilometers above Earth's surface.
 Earth's magnetopause has been compared to a sieve because it allows solar wind particles to enter.
-Kelvin–Helmholtz instabilities occur when large swirls of plasma travel along the edge of the magnetosphere at a different velocity from the magnetosphere, causing the plasma to slip past.
+Kelvin–Helmholtz instabilities occur when large swirls of plasma travel along the edge of the magnetosphere at different velocities from the magnetosphere, causing the plasma to slip past.
 This results in magnetic reconnection, and as the magnetic field lines break and reconnect, solar wind particles are able to enter the magnetosphere.
 On Earth's nightside, the magnetic field extends in the magnetotail, which lengthwise exceeds 6300000 km.
 Earth's magnetotail is the primary source of the polar aurora.
 Also, NASA scientists have suggested that Earth's magnetotail might cause "dust storms" on the Moon by creating a potential difference between the day side and the night side.
+The center of the tail's plasma sheet, referred to as the neutral sheet, is the region in which the magnetic field lines from each lobe can meet.
+It is therefore an important site of reconnection in the tail.
+Far from quiescent, the plasma sheet is known to exhibit bulk motions that tilt the neutral sheet relative to the ecliptic plane, producing oscillations referred to as flapping motions.
+These motions consist of oscillations of the plasma sheet in the north-south direction.
+An analogy with windsocks may be helpful in visualising these movements of the plasma sheet.